brimdata/zed/docs/lake/README.md

 zed lake find -z -x graph.zng 10.47.5.153 | zq "count() by from_addr,to_addr" - >> edges.zng
 zq -f ndjson "value=sum(count) by from_addr,to_addr | cut source=from_addr,target=to_addr,value" edges.zng >> edges.ndjson
 ```
-> (Note: with a few additions to zed, we can make this much simpler and
+> (Note: with a few additions to Zed, we can make this much simpler and
 > more efficient.
 Coming soon.
 Also, we should be able to say `group by node`,
 > which implies no reducer and emits columns with just the group-by keys.)